Social Media Image Gallery

 Scientific instrument (Seaibrd) attached to a metal wheel resting on the sand underwater.

-We take Seabirds on a boat, leave them underwater for a while and then come collect them later on.
-You read that correctly.
-Seabird water quality instruments are installed near the reef at East Flower Garden Bank, West Flower Garden Bank, and Stetson Bank, about 70-80 feet underwater, attached to old railway wheels on the seafloor for stability.
-The sensors collect salinity, turbidity, temperature and sometimes dissolved oxygen.
-Once a Seabird is collected, data is downloaded and processed to help us better understand what is happening on the reef.
+Seabird water quality instruments are installed near the reefs at East Flower Garden Bank, West Flower Garden Bank, and Stetson Bank, about 70-80 feet underwater.
+The sensors collect salinity, turbidity, temperature and sometimes dissolved oxygen data.
 (Photo Credit: G.P.
 Schmahl/NOAA)

 Diver next to diving bell underwater; diving bell being lowered through large moonpool on deck of ship